LogtalkDotOrg/logtalk3/examples/multifile/NOTES.md

 This example illustrates how to use multifile predicates within Logtalk objects and categories.
-Note, however, that a back-end Prolog compiler also supporting static multifile predicates is required to run this example (Qu-Prolog 9.0 and XSB 3.4.1 only support dynamic multifile predicates).
+Note, however, that a back-end Prolog compiler also supporting static multifile predicates is required to run this example (Qu-Prolog 9.0 only supports dynamic multifile predicates; if using XSB, you will need r9206 or a later version).